Winding the Skein

 Winding the Skein is an oil painting by Frederic Leighton, first exhibited in 1878.

 Description

-Two canvases by Leighton were hung at the Royal Academy in 1878, the year of his enthronement as President: Winding and Skein and Nausicaa.
+Two canvases by Leighton were hung at the Royal Academy in 1878, the year of his enthronement as President: Winding the Skein and Nausicaa.
 Edgcumbe Staley gives the following description of the first picture:

 Analysis

 In this picture, a simple theme is treated in a classic fashion—not dissimilar to that employed for the earlier Music Lesson.
 Ernest Rhys writes in praise of this perceived quality in Leighton: